danemacmillan/dotfiles/README.md

 - Standardize file formatting.
 - Include package management.
 - Abstract package management between OSX and Nix.
+Use Bash's command substitution $().

 ### Dependencies to install using `yum` and `brew`